It's my birthday! What better way to celebrate than with an extra special cake. This Milk Bar Birthday Cake certainly fits the bill.

-You will love this funfetti cake for your next special celebration!
+You will love this gluten free funfetti cake for your next special celebration!

 Why You'll Love This Milk Bar Gluten Free Cake